ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 ### Install and configure the Drupal 9 site to prepare for AM:A

 We will use the conveniently included version of [ACLI](https://docs.acquia.com/acquia-cli/) within the DDEV `web` container to generate a new Drupal 9 site (*you can also omit all parameters and be prompted for answers instead if you prefer*).
 The important consideration, for DDEV, is explicitly using `php8.1` to run this `acli` command.
-Otherwise, the `acli` command will fail to run on the container's version of `php7.4`.
+Otherwise, the `acli` command will fail to run on the currently configured version of `php7.4`.

 Run the following command: